-An eddy covariance system provided measurement of heat fluxes and radiation components for periods throughout the duration of the COSMOSCRNP installation.
+An eddy covariance system provided measurement of heat fluxes and radiation components for periods throughout the duration of the CRNP installation.
 The system comprised of a Campbell Scientific 3D sonic anemometer (CSAT-3, Campbell Scientific, Logan, UT, USA) along with a LiCOR 7500 (Li-7500, LiCor Biosciences, Lincoln, NB, USA) for high-frequency water vapour and CO2 concentrations.
 Turbulent flux data was sampled at 10 Hz, with flux values averaged to 30 minute intervals.
 The height of the eddy covariance tower was fixed at approximately 2 m, providing an estimated fetch of approximately 200 m (Leclerc and Thurtell (1990).
 A meteorological tower was co-located alongside the eddy covariance system, with a Kipp and Zonen CNR4 radiometer, Apogee infrared surface temperature, RIMCO rain gauge, Vaisala HMP75C temperature and humidity probe, RM Young wind sentry (wind speed and direction), Huskeflux ground heat flux plate and Vaisala BaroCap barometric pressure sensor.
 Both tower meteorological and eddy-covariance data were quality controlled to detect and remove errors.
-The low-frequency 30 minute resolution data were corrected for coordinate rotation (Finnigan et al. 2003)(Finnigan et al. 2003) and WPL effects (Leuning 2007)(Leuning 2007) using the PyQC software tool (available from 25 and 2008) approximately.
-These data ware than accumulated to form 24 hourly utable for each day of the available charmation.
+The low-frequency 30 minute resolution data were corrected for coordinate rotation (Finnigan et al. 2003) and WPL effects (Leuning 2007) using the PyQC software tool (available from code.google.com/p/eddy).
+These data were then accumulated to form 24-hourly totals for each day of the available observation period.